 Grounds for Disciplinary Action

-A student may be expelled, suspended, placed on probation, disqualified or warned for any of the following
+A student may be expelled, suspended, placed on probation, disqualified or warned for any of the following causes:

 - Cheating, plagiarism, or forgery in coursework or school documents.
 Use of cell phones and any recording device is prohibited during any exam.